Table of Contents

 List of AI tools

-Now, it's important to note that most people with a slight interest in AI are generally naive people that rarely interact with the internet or aren't dialed into the ethical and moral issues surrounding it, but the public's opinion on AI is fortunately shifting to be skeptical or negative.14)15) Regardless, it's important to look at what people exactly see in it, before we rightfully discard it as experimental or unreliable junk.
+In the end, it's important to note that having a slight interest in AI could be naive thinking, since everyone isn't always dialed into the internet or the ethical issues surrounding AI, but public opinion is fortunately shifting towards heavily skeptical or negative.14)15) Regardless, it's still important to look at what people exactly 'see' in it, before we rightfully discard it as experimental or unreliable junk that gets boring after a while.

 Don't expect this section to come anytime soon.